 Bramaputra River Cruise - Day 2 Sibasaga, Assam, India

-Up at 5:30am to shower and get ready for breakfast!
+It was an early start on MV Mahabaahu today - up at 5:30am to shower and get ready for breakfast!
 Breakfast was a mixture of usual cereals, pastries, tea and coffee and a selection of hot dishes including hard boiled eggs, bacon and some Indians dishes that were spicy and very tasty.
 There was an egg station too for omelettes.
 Breakfast finished promptly at 7:15am making way for a talk about what we would be seeing that day.
 Chairs were pushed round to face a large flat-screen TV ready for the presentation.

 Today we were going to visit Sibasagar to experience the Ahom culture, with a visit to their ancient monuments.
 The talk was given by Shagzil Khan, our tour leader, and Payal Mehla, our naturalist, and it was great to have background information about what were would be seeing later that day.
 After brief history lesson about the Ahom culture it was time to debark.
-It was great to see the ship in the daylight, tied up to the sand bank.
+It was great to see the MV Mahabaahu in the daylight, tied up to the sand bank.